RocketDerp/April14_2025/Art/ScreenPlay/Faiths/Lies_Are_Friends.md

 “One of the saddest lessons of history is this: If we’ve been bamboozled long enough, we tend to **reject any evidence of the bamboozle**.
 We’re no longer interested in finding out the truth.
 The bamboozle has captured us.
 It’s simply too painful to acknowledge, even to ourselves, that we’ve been taken.
 Once you give a charlatan power over you, you almost never get it back.”
 ― Carl Sagan, The Demon-Haunted World: Science as a Candle in the Dark, **1995**

+&nbsp;

+# Lies about Hate

+And don't get me wrong on the subject of lies, the payload of lies...

+The lies people tell each other about hate are not as hidden as people think.
+The racism, sexism, behind-back bad-mouthing / hate actions / hate choices - are obvious in all the nations I have lived.

+I'm talking about crafted hate people tell strategicly to employees, customers, neighbors, business partners, religion partners, audiences, consumers, strangers.
+The faith in withholding understanding.

+Perhaps that is why I got into being a technical writer and teacher of computers early.
+Closed source manipulation under the covers.
+Witnessing FUD in corporations.
+Halloween documents.
+Team OS/2 manipulation by Microsofot / anti-IBM partnership by Microsoft.

+The lies about hate, hate-filled marriages, parents who hate their children.
+I've seen that all over in my travels and experience.
+It really isn't hard to see people abusing their children via systems.
+In November 2025 as I wrote this, parents think Charlie Kirk and Donald Trump who trust Putin are ideal creators of future.
+And actively insult and mock MLK Jr.